Places to Visit in Nepal

 Bedrooms

-Ask yourself just how are these places built in such isolated and often high altitude locations?
+Ask yourself, just how are these places built in such isolated and often high-altitude locations?

-Considering their “non vehicle access” locations, it’s amazing they exist and function at all.
+Considering their “non-vehicle access” locations, it’s amazing they exist and function at all.

-Bedrooms may be just two basic wooden beds, with very thin mattresses in a rather compact space.
-Not much more than that really.
-So, sleeping bags are essential.
+Bedrooms may be just two basic wooden beds with very thin mattresses in a rather compact space.
+Not much more than that, really.
+So sleeping bags are essential.
 It’s likely that your “room” will have no electricity and certainly no heating.
 A simple place to sleep with some privacy.
 For extra comfort think about bringing a camping mat/thermarest- a personal choice.

 Walls might be “paper thin”, so take ear plugs in case you’re in the next room to a loud snorer!